ussooraj/ytdl-music/README.md

 | `writethumbnail` | Download cover art (embedded or separate). | `True` (save cover art), `False` |
 | `cookiesfrombrowser` | Use browser cookies for age-gated/premium music. | `'chrome'`, `'firefox'` (should be logged in) |

+### Sync Configuration
+Synced playlists are stored in `playlists.json`.
+This file is automatically managed when you use the "Download Playlist" mode, but can be manually edited if needed.

 ## License